risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ### Install and start RisingWave

-To install and start RisingWave locally, see the [Get started](https://www.risingwave.dev/docs/latest/get-started/) guide.
+To install and start RisingWave locally, see [Run RisingWave](get-started.md#run-risingwave).
 We recommend running RisingWave locally for demo purposes.

 Connect to a streaming source.
-For details on connecting to streaming sources and what sources are supported with RisingWave, see [CREATE SOURCE](https://www.risingwave.dev/docs/latest/sql-create-source/).
+For details on connecting to streaming sources and what sources are supported with RisingWave, see [CREATE SOURCE](sql/commands/sql-create-source).

 ### Install Apache Superset